lukegb/uffd/README.md

 We do not keep them updated and we do not test the pip package!
 The pip package only exists for local testing/development and to help build the Debian package.

-We provide packages for Debian stable and oldstable (currently Bullseye and Buster).
+We provide packages for Debian stable, oldstable and oldoldstable (currently Bookworm, Bullseye and Buster).
 Since all dependencies are available in the official package mirrors, you will get security updates for everything but uffd itself from Debian.

 To install uffd on Debian Bullseye, add our package mirror to `/etc/sources.list`: